 This artwork employs a technique that I call a false-color image, restrained to a particular subset of colors.
 The method is inspired by oil painting, where the artist chooses a palette and pays homage to the classic technique of hand-colored photography.
 Although the colors are conceivable, they deviate from reality.
 The process shares other aspects with painting, being applied selectively to areas on the image.
 Painters will often tint shadows and highlights differently in order to give a greater illusion of depth as well as evoking an emotional response.
 Additionally a warm-toned subject appears to protrude from cool-toned surroundings.

-Limited to 25 prints, each signed and numbered by artist A K Nicholas
+Signed and numbered by artist A K Nicholas

 Image size: 16×11 inches, 41×28 cm